-Activity/Action Impact Comments - PE equip oment updated Sufficient for classes to use in their PE lessons.
-Ongoing - as balls get lost over the fence and equipment is used a lot. activities 0 Leadership skills developed resulting in pupils leading activities at lunchtimes and planning and leading sports day events This continues with a new group of Sports Leaders.
-Need to ensure we have enough resources without needing to use the lesson resources. ge cycling to school 20% more children are cycling to school as a result.
+Activity/Action Impact Comments - PE equipment updated Sufficient for classes to use in their PE lessons.
+Ongoing - as balls get lost over the fence and equipment is used a lot. - A greater range of high- quality physic activities used during break and lunchtimes - led by Sports Leaders al Leadership skills developed resulting in pupils leading activities at lunchtimes and planning and leading sports day events This continues with a new group of Sports Leaders.
+Need to ensure we have enough resources without needing to use the lesson resources. - A bike shelter purchased and installed encourage cycling to school to 20% more children are cycling to school as a result.
 Year 6 pupils participated in Bikeability.
-Year 6 to complete Bikeability course again summer 2024. school u 25% more children skipping at lunchtimes.
+Year 6 to complete Bikeability course again summer 2024. - To promote skipping throughout the school using workshops provided by external company 25% more children skipping at lunchtimes.
 Recently seems to have lapsed and needs a boost.
 Skipping is reasonably popular- revisiting the workshops will enable it to continue so and introduction of long rope skipping should also have an impact.